City-of-Helsinki/helfi-hakuvahti/README.md

 `/subscription/confirm/:id/:hash (GET)`

 Confirms a subscription.
-To confirm a subscription, user must know both the id and hash (hash field in collection).
+To confirm a subscription, user must know both the id and hash (`hash` field in collection).

+Subscriptions that are not confirmed, will not be checked during `npm run hav:populate-email-queue ` command.

 `/subscription/delete/:id/:hash (DELETE)`

 Deletes a subscription.
-To delete a subscription, user must know both the id and hash (hash field in collection).
+To delete a subscription, user must know both the id and hash (`hash` field in collection).

 ### Command line actions

-`npm run hav:initialize-mongo-collections` TODO
+`npm run hav:init-mongodb`

-ONLY for initializing the setup.
-Creates MongoDB Collection schemas.
+Initialize MongoDB collections.
+Required before running populate or send commands.

 `npm run hav:populate-email-queue`

 Queries all Hakuvahti entries and checks for new results in ElasticSearch.
 This populates the email queue.

+Removes expired subscriptions.

+Adds following emails to the email queue:

+- New results from ElasticQuery queries
+- Notifications if subscription is going to expire

 `npm run hav:send-emails-from-queue`